mrcagney/hotc/README.rst

 Heart of the City
 ******************
-A Python 3.6+ library to issue asynchronous GET requests to the Heart of the City API to get walking counts for center city Auckland, New Zealand.
+A Python 3.9+ library to call the Heart of the City API to get walking counts for center city Auckland, New Zealand.
 The API has access to counts from 2012-01-23 to the present.

 Installation
 =============
-``poetry add --git https://github.com/mrcagney/hotc hotc``
+``poetry add --git https://gitlab.com/mrcagney/hotc hotc``

 Usage
 ======
-See the Jupyter notebook ``ipynb/examples.ipynb``.
+See the Jupyter notebook ``notebooks/examples.ipynb``.

 Notes